yhagio/tutorialedge.net/content/typescript/angular/angular-socket-io-tutorial.md

 twitter = "https://twitter.com/Elliot_F"
 +++

+> The full source code for this tutorial can be found here: [elliotforbes/angular-socket-io-example](https://github.com/elliotforbes/angular-socket-io-example)

 In this tutorial we are going to be looking at how we can build a realtime application using both Angular 4 and the Socket.io library.
 I've covered in the past how you can utilize raw websockets and convert them into observables using the RxJS library in a previous tutorial which can be found here: [Angular Websockets Tutorial](/typescript/angular/angular-websockets-tutorial/)

 ## Installing Socket.IO